-I wish I held myself accountable with my beauty low buy.
+I wish I held myself accountable for my beauty low buy.
 In years past, I was able to keep a strict budget for myself.
-Lately, late night shopping has become my answer to stress.
+Lately, late-night shopping has become my answer to stress.

 Beauty Low Buy Update #5 Takeaways: Shopping is NOT an Effective Form of Self Care

 Although I’ve yet to mention her in one of my YouTube roundup posts, Hannah Louise Poston has been a favorite beauty YouTuber this past year.
 If you are embarking on a beauty low buy, I highly suggest checking out Hannah’s channel.

 Hannah started her YouTube channel in 2018 with project-focused posts recapping her No-Buy Year (a year where she went without shopping for accessories, beauty, clothing, home goods, etc.).
 Although she is no longer on a No Buy, her posts center on budgeting and smart consumerism.